-screenshot, original website of the published protocols, 2013 the forest the last refuge
+screenshot, original website of the published protocols as audio files 2013

-Forrestprotocols, 2013
+FORRESTPROTOCOLS, 2013

 In response to the NSA scandal, Florian Mehnert had bugged paths and clearings in forests for days in 2013.
 His microphones installed there listened to passers-by.
 Sounds and conversations were recorded and processed into digital traces.
 After analysing the data, the artist published excerpts of the bugging logs on his website.
 The invisible threat Florian Mehnert bugs nature, the forest, the last refuge where people believe they are undisturbed and unheard.
 There is no longer a place of unobserved retreat.
 With his art project "Waldkprotokolle", Florian Mehnert highlights the danger and absurdity of Internet surveillance.